-What you can and can't register
+What you can and cannot register

 Your trade mark must be unique.
 It can include:

 - a combination of any of these

 Your trade mark cannot: